 Through Mixpanel, the product team is able to test which behaviors lead to better conversion and then leverage the user interface to encourage those behaviors.

-In just two months, the product team at HoneyBook was able to improve the onboarding conversion rate by 33%, through exploring People profiles, viewing their Mixpanel Funnel reports, and targeting each individual step of the funnel.
+In just two months, the product team at HoneyBook was able to improve the onboarding conversion rate by 33%, through exploring People profiles, viewing Mixpanel Funnel reports, and targeting each specific step of the funnel.

 If a HoneyBook prospect sends out their first client proposal quickly, they are likely to become active users.
 Knowing this data point, the team established this action as the final part of their onboarding flow.

 The challenge was ensuring that new users reached this stage.

 Using Mixpanel’s Funnels, the product team could identify which actions in the sign-up process experienced drop-off before reaching the proposal.
 HoneyBook was able to test variables at these steps and improve the conversion of each action individually.
 “In Mixpanel, we looked at the stages that had the biggest drop-offs and focused on those,” Yotam said.

 By digging into reports, the product team was able to observe which actions users were having trouble completing and A/B test improvements around those.

 Then, with Mixpanel’s Explore feature, the team was able to drill down into the history of people profiles and validate how individual users navigated during the initial stages of signing up.

 “One thing that I find very helpful in Mixpanel is the Explore section,” Yotam said.
 “I looked at maybe 200 members through it.
 But after looking at ten users that way, you can see patterns.
 You can read it quickly.”